Get your hiring in shape

 However as 2020 has gone on, Michael is now seeing demand grow for both of his services and he’s able to see how they can complement each other.
 Michael’s experience in advising startups on how to market themselves to new employees, coaching founders on how to attract talent and the psychology behind interviewing are all transferable to his new business.
 Look out for future blogs from Michael on lessons from PT that can be applied to startup hiring.

-As part of the Scale programme GrowthBuilders run with PwC, Michael runs a popular masterclass on Hiring Strategy: Building and scaling your team.
+As part of the Scale programme GrowthBuilders run with PwC, Michael runs a popular masterclass on Hiring Strategy: Building and scaling your team (watch the condensed version now!).
 And now, to address one of the top 3 challenges for startups and scale-ups: recruitment and retention, Michael has joined GrowthBuilders to offer an innovative new subscription based recruitment service.
 The aim of which is to support founding teams who need to hire on an increasing scale but who either don’t want to pay high agency fees or aren’t sure about having in-house resource.

 Below, Michael explains how it has been developed and why it’s already generating a lot of interest from founders.